Side effects of drugs for diet problems

 - Tingling of the hands and feet (when injected)

-- Pain or tingling in the vagina in women or between the legs (perineum) in men (when injected) - this can be a bit alarming, but is not serious and usually lasts less than a minute
+- Pain or tingling in the vagina in women or between the legs (perineum) in men (when injected into your bloodstream) - this can be a bit alarming, but is not serious and usually lasts less than a minute

-Antihistamines and sedatives include haloperidol, droperidol, alprazolam, cyclizine and lorazepam.
+Other anti sickness medicines include haloperidol, cyclizine and lorazepam.
 They can cause drowsiness.

 Metoclopramide (Maxalon) and prochlorperazine (Stemetil) can cause twitching in your arms, legs or face.
 This is rare, but more likely in children and young adults.